prominenceai/deepstream-services-library/docs/building-dsl.md

 1. Clone this repository to pull down all source
 2. Use the make (all) default to build the `dsl-test-app` executable
 3. Use the `sudo make install` option to build the object files into `libdsl.so` and intall the lib
-4. Generate caffemodel engine files (optional)
+4. Generate trafficcamnet engine files (optional)
 5. Import the shared lib using Python3
-6. Run the `dsl-test-app` to verify DSL changes (optional)

 ### Clone the Repository
 Clone the repository to pull all source code required to build the DSL test application - then navigate to the `deepstream-services-library` root folder.